CaptainAsbestos/class-notes/3-grants/agh-mod3-abstracts.md

 As for solutions, the report calls for organisations to do more than simply hire the "right" development director and keep them.
 First, organisations need to do destigmatise fund-raising and quit apologising while seeking donations (as McManus emphasised).
 Diversifying the talent pool begins with making development its own career track for young people and people of color who can leverage the power of new tech.
 Board engagement, as always, can be built up through training.
 As a more off-the-wall solution, the authors suggest using development-director-transition as a moment for self-reflection within an organisation; the board and executive share accountability for the outgoing director's performance.
 Although it is difficult for a single development director to reshape an NFP's culture to embrace fund-development, they are uniquely positioned to begin the process to change that.

+In the video "UnderDeveloped," Cornelius presents the findings of her report which she wrote with Bell.

 ## Sherlock & Gravelle, 2009

 According to the congressional report, charities raise revenue from four sources: payments for service, receipt of state grants, private contributions, and returns on investments.
 In addition to these direct sources of revenue, non-profits also receive privileged tax status which lighten their financial burden in many ways.
 Private payments for services make up half of the sector's revenue sources, followed by government payments and grants.